stanford-crfm/levanter/docs/examples/Fine-Tuning-Function-Calling.md

 Below is our configuration for LoRA fine-tuning.
 Note that it is very similar to the full-weight fine-tuning configuration, except for a few differences:

 - We increased the number of steps by 1 more epoch.
 LoRA fine-tuning is more efficient and less prone to overfitting, so we can train for more steps.
-- We increased the learning rate to 3e-4, but we did not do thorough hyperparameter tuning.
-We expect that a better learning rate can lead to better results.
+- We increased the learning rate to 3e-4, but we did not do very thorough hyperparameter tuning.
+We expect there might be a better learning rate.
-- We found weight decay at 0.1 to lead to better results than 0, so we set it at 0.1.
+- We found weight decay at 0.1 to lead to better results than no weight decay, so we set it at 0.1.
 - We added the `lora` section to specify the LoRA parameters.
 All of the parameters are set to the default values.

 ```yaml